InfernoBlaster8/InfernoBlaster8/README.md

-- 👋 Hi, I’m @InfernoBlaster8
+- 👋 Hi, I’m @InfernoBlaster8!
-- 👀 I’m interested in ...
+- 👀 I’m interested in general development(Python, Java and Web Dev) & AI/ML/DS engineering!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Advanced Python, Advanced Java, and Web Development!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI and general development work
-- 📫 How to reach me ...
+- 📫 You can reach me on Discord: InfernoBlaster8#6630

 <!---
 InfernoBlaster8/InfernoBlaster8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.